mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 > Call it `plot_names`.
 How many unique plots are there in the data?
 > <!--How many unique species are in the data?-->
 >
-> 2. What is a much simpler approach to this?
+> 2. Is there a simpler solution for doing this?
 >
 > > ## Solution
 > >